dynamsoft-docs/barcode-reader-docs/programming/python/user-guide.md

 By default, the SDK uses the default scanning settings when calling the [decoding methods](#decoding-methods) directly, it could meet the general requirement.
 The SDK also allows users to customize the scanning settings to optimize the scanning performance for specific usage scenarios.

-Users can adjust the scanning settings by calling member function in PublicRuntimeSettings struct or loading runtime setting template.
+Users can adjust the scanning settings by calling the member function in the PublicRuntimeSettings class or loading the runtime setting template.
 For beginner to the SDK, We recommend you to start with the PublicRuntimeSettings struct; For those who are experienced with the SDK, loading template is more flexible and easier to update.

 - [Use `PublicRuntimeSettings` Struct to Change Settings](#use-publicruntimesettings-struct-to-change-settings)